If you have:

 - wireless speakers

-…you can protect your dog from some sounds that might bother him.**
+…you can try sound masking to protect your dog from some sounds that might bother him.**

-What I’m going to describe is called sound masking, and it is kind of like the auditory counterpart to putting up window film.
+What I’m going to describe is called sound masking, and it is the auditory counterpart to putting up window film.
 Because I already had a smartphone and wireless speakers, my solution cost only $1.99 for the app.

 The idea is to buy a sound generating app that includes white noise, beach or ocean waves, or another wide spectrum noise (randomish noise with lots of frequencies), and looping capabilities.
 That is, it will play this noise over and over seamlessly until you tell it to stop.